hereishd/argocd-gitops-demo/README.md

 # argocd-gitops-demo

-This repo will be used to store apps to test whith ArgoCD
+This repo will be used to store apps to test with my ArgoCD installs.